-Table 8: Summary of Board Committee responsibilities
+Table 9: Summary of Board Committee responsibilities

-Board Risk and Finance Committee Board Audit Committee The Committee provides support to the Board in the following areas: The Audit Committee provides support to the Board in following areas: Risk management framework, including Risk Strategy, Risk Policy and Risk Appetite Statement Investment strategy (e.g. strategic asset allocation) and investment operations policies Reinsurance Strategy Capital &amp; liquidity position, requirements, and outlook - including both working and solvency capital Company's financial performance The Committee provides oversight of the Risk Management, Actuarial and Accounting and Financial Reporting functions.
+Board Risk and Finance Committee Board Audit Committee The Committee provides support to the Board in the following areas: The Committee provides support to the Board in following areas: Risk management framework, including Risk Strategy, Risk Policy and Risk Appetite Statement Investment strategy (e.g. strategic asset allocation) and investment operations policies Reinsurance Strategy Capital & liquidity position, requirements, and outlook - including both working and solvency capital Company's financial performance The Committee provides oversight of the Risk Management, Actuarial and Accounting and Financial Reporting functions.
+The review and assessment of the Company's systems of internal control adequacy and effectiveness.
 The preparation, review and approval of the Company's annual statutory and regulatory accounts Matters regarding external and internal audit operation and control Other governance matters, including approval of specified transactions and review of Company's internal instructions The Committee provides oversight of the Internal Audit and Compliance functions.
 Members: two INEDs, one NED, one ED Members: two INEDs, one NED Committee is chaired by an INED Committee is chaired by an INED